 - Bake at 350ºF for 25-30 minutes or until a toothpick comes out clean.

 - Preheat your oven to 350ºF and grease your loaf pan.
-Add a strip of parchment paper* to the pan.
+To easily remove the bread from the pan after cooking, add a strip of parchment paper to the pan.

 - In a medium bowl, sift the dry ingredients together.

 - In a larger bowl, mash the bananas making sure not to leave big chunks.
 Small chunks are fine.